willmoranodc/odc-wireframes-test/docs/onboarding.md

 The Source Control panel shows every changed file.
 Click on any file name in that panel to see a side-by-side diff of what changed.
 Review before you commit.

 **"I need to undo a change."**
 In the Source Control panel, hover over the changed file and click the curved-arrow "Discard Changes" icon.
 This only works for changes you haven't committed yet.
-For committed changes, ask Will or post in Slack — it's recoverable but the steps depend on the situation.
+For committed changes, ask the project lead or post in Slack — it's recoverable but the steps depend on the situation.

 ---